robust-rosin/robust/README.md

   than `0`.
 The same behaviour should also apply to build-related issues; that is, `test.sh` should exit with `0` if the build was successful, and any other exit code if not.
+* `fix.sh`: applies the historical fix to the PUT.
+* `unfix.sh`: reverses the historical fix to the PUT.